jspark311/CppPotpourri/README.md

 ### LightLinkedList

+A template for a linked list.

+### PriorityQueue

+A template for a priority queue.

+### RingBuffer

+A template for a ring buffer.

+### Vector3

+A template for vectors in 3-space.

 ### SensorFilter

-A library for dynamic depth filtering of scalar and vector quantities.
+A library for dynamic-depth filtering of scalar and vector quantities.

 ### ParsingConsole

-A library for a configurable debug console.
+A library for a configurable serial console.

 ----------------------